liferay/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/09-assets/04-adding-asset-features-to-your-user-interface/03-enabling-tags-categories-and-assets-for-guestbooks.markdown

     ```

 Test the updated `edit_guestbook.jsp` page by navigating to the Guestbook Admin
 portlet in the Control Panel and clicking *Add Guestbook*.
+After adding the
-You'll see a field
-for adding tags and a selector for selecting related assets.
+Guestbook, edit it.
+You'll see a field for adding tags and a selector for
+selecting related assets.

 ![Figure 1: Once you've updated your Guestbook Admin portlet's `edit_guestbook.jsp` page, you'll see forms for adding tags and selecting related assets.](../../../../images/guestbook-tags-related-assets.png)